zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 ## What the parent image should contain

 When you run a pipeline with a pre-built image, skipping the build process, ZenML will not build any image on top of it.
-This means that the image you provide to the `parent_image` attribute of the `DockerSettings` class has to contain all the code and dependencies that are needed to run your pipeline.
+This means that the image you provide to the `parent_image` attribute of the `DockerSettings` class has to contain all the dependencies that are needed to run your pipeline, and optionally any code files if you don't have a code repository registered, and the `allow_download_from_artifact_store` flag is set to `False`.

 {% hint style="info" %}
-Note that this is different from the case where you [only specify a parent image](../../../../docs/book/how-to/customize-docker-builds/docker-settings-on-a-pipeline.md#using-a-pre-built-parent-image) and don't want to `skip_build`.
+Note that this is different from the case where you [only specify a parent image](./docker-settings-on-a-pipeline.md#using-a-pre-built-parent-image) and don't want to `skip_build`.
 In the latter, ZenML still builds the image but does it on top of your parent image and not the base ZenML image.
 {% endhint %}
 {% hint style="info" %}
 If you're using an image that was already built by ZenML in a previous pipeline run, you don't need to worry about what goes in it as long as it was built for the **same stack** as your current pipeline run.
 You can use it directly.